Food

 Here are 5 categories of low-maintenance food plants (or plant parts) you might have been overlooking, along with strategies for using them to build more food sovereignty into your life.

-1. what “one meal per day from the garden” looks like for us,
+• what “one serve or one meal per day from the garden” can look like

-2. a long list of abundant, low-maintenance, easy-to-grow plants you could use in this way, with links to further info and a section on how I use them, and
+• a long list of abundant, low-maintenance, easy-to-grow plants you could use in this “small and frequent” way, with links to further info and a section on how I use them, and

-3. why this strategy may, over time, help you transform your gardening, your grocery shopping, your health, your budget, and your impact on our one and only Earth.
+• how a consistent habit of just one small garden serve at a time could help you transform your gardening, your grocery shopping and budget, your health, and your impact on our one and only Earth.

 Let’s begin.

-What “garden greens for breakfast” looks like for us
+What “garden greens for breakfast” could look like

-In this morning’s basket, approximately clockwise from the top left, you can see okinawah spinach, feathery yarrow tips1, chokos (the small tender ones got chopped up for breakfast and we saved the large ones for dinner), a few sweet potato tips, tender young green beans, two celery stem taro stalks, and choko tips (hiding under the beans).
+Below is my basket from the day I wrote this.
+Approximately clockwise from the top left, you can see okinawah spinach, feathery yarrow tipsi, chokos (the small tender ones got chopped up for breakfast and we saved the large ones for dinner), a few sweet potato tips, tender young green beans, two celery stem taro stalks, and choko tips (hiding under the beans).
 (The same plants are all laid out on the table in the top picture.)

 On another morning (below) we had surinam spinach, sweet leaf shoots (yum, also sometimes called “tropical asparagus”), and a few pumpkin vine tips.